 Especially with a family who fear that evil is his natural bent?

 He could always run.
-But just to help things along, Phaz has an Art of his own that offers glimpses of the future.
-Run or stay, his is not where you’d want to end up.
+But just to help things along, Phaz has an Art of

 The Seagull is about voyages, in the world and in the heart.
 It is also a suspenseful high fantasy novel, set in a world firmly realised in the previous novels of the Chronicles of Rihannar, Everran's Bane, The Moving Water and The Red Country.
 The first received some enthusiastic reviews, the second was shortlisted for best fantasy novel in the Aurealis Australian genre fiction awards, and the third was described by SF Crowsnest as "a lovely book."
 Now, the story is going on.